 Perhaps the real answer, however, lies with the changing nature of two-year-old racing, and the extraordinary demands that are now made on immature and precocious youngsters to even qualify for the Golden Slipper, let alone win it.
 In the first eight runnings of the Slipper, the average field size was between nine and ten runners.
 Provided the racehorse was nominated for the race, and the owner was prepared to pay the acceptance fees, it wasn’t difficult to obtain a start.
-These days the field invariably consists of the maximum sixteen runners and competition to obtain a place is intense.
+These days the field invariably consists of a maximum of sixteen runners and competition to obtain a place is intense.
 Burnout and premature breakdowns are frequent and, unlike the era when Australian-bred horses were spurned as stud prospects, precocious speed sires are now keenly sought after, and hence high-class two-year-olds are often whisked off to stud before their three-year-old season is even finished.
 In short, Derby heroes were no longer sought amongst the leading ranks of the Free Handicap.
 This, then, was the changing scenario when Fair Summer first stole upon the scene with a series of scintillating victories in July, August and September 1965.
 The fact that his sire, Summertime, had also been responsible for three of the last four Derby winners at Randwick and the minor place-getter in the other, partly explains why both the men of Tattersalls and a credulous public cultivated a mystique of omniscience in the weeks leading up to that first Saturday in October.

 It is difficult to recapture that first, fine, careless rapture with which the general public embraced Fair Summer in the late winter and early spring of 1965 when he reeled off five successive victories.
 Beginning with that quality handicap at Rosehill as a late two-year-old, and a novice handicap at Randwick on the second day of the new season, Fair Summer’s rampage encompassed both the A.J.C.
 Hobartville Stakes and the S.T.C.
 Canterbury Guineas and culminated in an eight-length triumph in the S.T.C.
 Rosehill Guineas when the brilliant colt led all the way.